 Whether you do any (or all) of these ideas, having a plan is the key to having fun and making the most of summer vacation with your kids home from school!

-If these ideas sound fun, please share them on Pinterest!
+If these ideas for a summer staycation sound fun, please share them on Pinterest!